Software-Knife-and-Tool/thorn/README.md

 The **NTESTS** environment variable (defaults to 20) controls how many passes are included in a single test run.

-On a Core I7 CPU at 3+ GHz, the default perf tests take approximately four minutes of elapsed time for both the *mu* and *core* namespaces.
+On a modern Core I7 CPU at 3+ GHz, the default perf tests take approximately four minutes of elapsed time for both the *mu* and *core* namespaces.

 ```
 % make -C perf base